MOARdV/AvionicsSystems/README.md

 Please understand that the IVAs are under development, and they may be missing some features.
 The MRK command pod is the primary development pod at this time.

-Included in this distribution is an updated IVA for the Yarbrough08 Mk.
+Included in this distribution is an updated IVA for the MRK DM command pod, part of the [Commonwealth Rockets](https://forum.kerbalspaceprogram.com/index.php?/topic/164365-13-commonwealth-rockets-tea-powered-spaceflight-in-development/) mod.
+The MRK DM(r) 6-Kerbal pod does not currently include MAS props.
+It will be updated at a later time, once the IVA prop layout has stabilized.

+In addition, this distribution includes an updated IVA for the Yarbrough08 Mk.
 1-1 A2 Command Pod from [Yarbrough08](http://forum.kerbalspaceprogram.com/index.php?/topic/88604-wip-105-2-kerbal-command-pod-mk-1-1-a2-alpha-04-spacedock/).
 Since the original mod has not been updated since KSP 1.0.5, I have included a MM patch in the MOARdV/FlightSystems directory called YarbroughMk1-1A2_Update.cfg.
 This file updates the command pod to KSP 1.3.1 standards, and it makes a few tweaks based on my personal gameplay preferences.  **NOTE:** The career mode values (cost, tech tree placement) are guesses, since I never play career mode.
 Feedback on whether they're reasonable would be appreciated.

-In addition, a MAS-enabled MRK DM command pod, part of the [Commonwealth Rockets](https://forum.kerbalspaceprogram.com/index.php?/topic/164365-13-commonwealth-rockets-tea-powered-spaceflight-in-development/) mod, is included.
-The MRK DM(r) 6-Kerbal pod does not currently include MAS props.
-It will be updated at a later time, once the IVA prop layout has stabilized.

 You will need to download and install [Module Manager](https://forum.kerbalspaceprogram.com/index.php?/topic/50533-130-module-manager-281-june-29th-2017-with-n-cats-physics/), the Yarbrough08 command pod, and
 ASET Props Pack v1.5 (or later) in order to fly either IVA.